cheonjaeung/cheonjaeung.github.io/content/about/index.en.md

 ---
-title: About
+title: About Me
 showDate: false
 showReadingTime: false
 ---

-My name is Jaeung Cheon from South Korea.
+My name is Cheon Jaeung from South Korea.

-I am a Software Engineer mainly on Android application and library development.
-I'm currently working at [Dealicious, Inc](https://dealicious.kr) as Android Developer.
+I am a Android Developer working at [Dealicious, Inc](https://dealicious.kr).
-Personally, I build open source libraries or tools.
+I love to build user friendly applications and developer friendly libraries.
+As a application developer, I'm building Sinsang Market Android application for 3 years.
+And a library developer, I'm building some open source libraries for mobile developers.
+You can find my projects on my [GitHub](https://github.com/cheonjaeung).